 This is a great guitar with a big ring and clarity aplenty.
 Up the gain, and it laps it up - the Seymour Duncan JB has surprising clarity in dirtier settings, while the series position of the Cool Rails is like a mid- focused Santana-esque voice, an almost-hot P-90.

 "A modern rock guitar par excellence, plus Fuzz Factory!"

-FULL REVIEW: Manson MA-1 EVO review
+FULL REVIEW: Manson MA-1 EVO

 ESP E-II ST-2 Rosewood

 The E-II range is built in Japan by the same luthiers that turn their routers, chisels and sanders to, among other things, the eye-popping ESP Custom Shop range of guitars.